 - Demonstrate self-respect and respect for others

-- Demonstrate respect for the law and University policies, procedures, and standards.
+- Demonstrate respect for the law and University policies, procedures,

 Engaging in any form of academic dishonesty, such as plagiarism (representing the work or ideas of others as one’s own without giving proper acknowledgment), cheating (e.g., using unauthorized resources or assistance on coursework, copying the work of another person, falsifying data, sabotaging the work of others, and the unauthorized use of electronics, media, or data), or other acts generally understood to be dishonest by faculty or students in an academic context will subject the student to disciplinary action.